ISISComputingGroup/ibex_developers_manual/Motion-Set-points.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [IOCs](IOCs) > [Motor IOCs](Motor-IOCs) > [Motion Setpoints](Motion-Set-points)

-Motion set points allow you to label set positions for a motor, current either 1 axis or 2 axes.
+Motion set points allow you to label set positions for any number of axis, though currently db files are only created for single, double or 10 axes.
+Other numbers of axis can also be easily created by following the example of these.
 The code for this is in support in the directory [motionSetPoints](https://github.com/ISISComputingGroup/EPICS-motionSetPoints).
-The configuration for a motion set point is in to parts:
+The configuration for a motion set point is in a number of parts:

+1. First, you must set up axes on the motors that you want to configure with the set points
 1. St file called `motionsetpoints.cmd` which sets up the db file which is stored in the configuration under the motor name:
     - galil is `Settings\config\<host name>\configurations\galil`
     - mclennan is `Settings\config\<host name>\configurations\mcleanan`